 Yes, all of the vaccines and tuberculosis testing are available at University Health Services.
 University Health Services accepts most private insurance, in addition to the campus Student Health Insurance Plan.

 Since these vaccinations are considered preventive care, all should be covered by your health insurance plan if it is Affordable Care Act (ACA) compliant.
 The University-sponsored Student Health Insurance Plan covers these vaccinations.
 Please contact your private health insurance plan for questions regarding your benefits and coverage.

 What happens if I don’t submit proof of immunizations or complete the TB screening/testing?

 - Students who are not immunized are at risk for developing the communicable disease in the event of an outbreak.

 - Students who have not shown proof of immunization may be asked to leave campus and not attend classes in the event of an outbreak (until the outbreak is over).

 - You will continue to receive notifications from Med+Proctor until you have completed your immunization requirements.

 - The immunization requirement will remain on your Catalyst “To-do” list until you have completed your immunization requirements.

-Additionally, in 2020, if a student is not compliant with the UC immunization requirements and/or tuberculosis screening process, the student will not be permitted to register for classes for the subsequent term.
+Additionally, if a student is not compliant with the UC immunization requirements and/or tuberculosis screening process, the student may not be permitted to register for classes for the subsequent term.